warmana/cloudant-docs-fork/source/includes/basics/_index.md

 </table>

 ##### Cloudant virtual machine distribution and physical host recommendations
-These recommendations assume that you are using the recommended hardware outlined above as well as using a backup cluster.
+These recommendations assume that you are using the previously outlined required hardware and a backup cluster.

 <table>
 <tr>